Thank your colleagues.

 Popular search terms for this article:

-thank you colleague, thank you to colleagues, thank you colleagues, thanks to colleagues, thank you to coworkers, how to say thank you to your colleagues, how to thank colleague for their support, thanking your collegues publicly, work colleagues dont see the need to say thankyou, thanking a colleague for their help
+thank you colleague, thank you to colleagues, thank you colleagues, thank you to coworkers, thanks to colleagues, how to say thank you to your colleagues, say thank you your colleagues in english

 You got it.
 Saying “thank you,” if you do it right, shows your power.
 It shows that you are in charge and have the ability to influence your colleague’s future.

 Recommendations and emails to the person’s boss our good; there are also ‘rating’ apps out there.
 And the Laudits concept hits a very nice sweet spot for doing it quickly but making it last.

 I’ve been on both sides of this equation, and I think I like the public thanks as well as the thoughtful gift cards.
 (Chapters, Starbucks, Tim Horton’s, Etc.) and presenting either or both at the morning meeting.